Why People Are Inspired By The Teen Sister Of Manchester Victim Martyn Hett

 "I'm good at school — it's the one thing I have.
 So right after, when there were loads of people at home, I could get out of the house and focus on something else," Nikita said.
 "The house was full of people the whole time, so in a weird way it was nice to sit [for] an exam, have something to focus on.
 And school is my thing."

-Nikita got top grades in the following subjects: math, further math, biology, chemistry, physics, geography, English language, English literature, French, music, and classics.
+Nikita got top grades in the following subjects: maths, further maths, biology, chemistry, physics, geography, English language, English literature, French, music, and classics.

 The young student believes her brother Martyn would have been thrilled with her results, too.